2021 - Isle Of Wight Summer Weekend

 Stay in the heart of Sandown

-Enjoy a holiday on this gorgeous island, staying at the ever-popular Wight Bay Hotel.
+Enjoy a holiday on this gorgeous island, staying at the ever-popular Holliers Hotel.
 We’ll go on some great excursions too just to make sure that you get the full island feeling.

 Situated 4 miles off England’s South Coast, the Isle of Wight is the UK’s holiday island.
 This diamond shaped island is a true gem and was one of Queen Victoria’s favourite spots.
 Over 60 miles of stunning coastal scenery and quaint villages will appeal to all ages and create lasting memories